alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 Look at lines 13-14.
 When does this code execute?
 Is line 13 executed before line 14?
 The answer is: these lines execute all the time, **in parallel!**

-> This is a major difference from software written for CPUs:
+> A major difference between software written for CPUs and VHDL is:
 > **VHDL is concurrent by default**.

-VHDL has the notion of *concurrent* statements and *sequential* statements.
+VHDL has the notion of *concurrent* statements vs. *sequential* statements.
 Sequential statments can be used to implement state machines and other sequential procedures.
-We'll see an example later on.

 Testing using sequential code
 -----------------------------

-VHDL programmers (often called designers) write tests frequently.
-They call them 'test benches' or 'simulations'.
+The hardware manufacturing phase of a chip is long and expensive, therefore, VHDL programmers (often called designers) write tests (tests are often called 'testbenches' or 'simulations').

-The test will be a separate entity.
-In order to verify the adder's functionality we'll have to drive different inputs and check the sum.
+The following test code will verify the adder's functionality by driving different inputs and verifying the output:

 {% include_code And Gate lang:vhdl test_adder.vhdl %}

+4: Define an entity for the test.
+This entity has no inputs and outputs.
-9-14: repetition of the adder's interface (VHDL isn't very DRY)
+9-14: Repetition of the adder's interface (VHDL isn't very DRY)
-16: signals are wires that the test can manipulate. their type is std_logic (a bit)
+16: Signals are wires that the test can manipulate. their type is std_logic (a bit)
-19-22: a port map connects the signals to the adder.
-The signals are named exactly as the adder's ports (the syntax: SIGNAL_NAME => PORT_NAME)
+19-22: A port map connects the signals to the adder's ports.
+I named the signals exactly as the adder's ports.
-24: the process definition.
+24: The process definition.
 A process contains a list of **sequential** statements.
 Multiple processes can run concurrently.
-26-27: signal assignments.
+26-27: Signal assignments.
-28: signals have an interesting behavior where the assignment takes effect only when calling 'wait'.
+28: Signals have an interesting behavior where the assignment takes effect only when calling 'wait'.
 This is a feature and not a bug as it allows doing atomic changes over multiple signals.
 29: assert the sum changed

 The following lines test the remaining test cases.